London gets blitzed. Jane is born out of wedlock at a psychiatric hospital.

 He put his arm around her.
 "Come on luvvy, come over the road.
 Emily's got the kettle on.
 You have a nice hot cuppa while I fetch your bags."

 Eleanor looked over at the man's house.
 Most of the tiles had gone from the roof and the windows were blown.
 As she crossed the road her thoughts were for her own children, feeling thankful they hadn't been at home for the weekend.

 She moved into a temporary refuge in the local church hall.
 She didn't want to go back to her sister's, feeling ashamed by her condition.
 She could not settle at the refuge and had trouble sleeping.
-The loss of the young child who lived next door played on her mind and she was also worrying about facing her husband.
+The loss of the young child who lived next door played on her mind and she was also worried about facing her husband.

 She was sitting on a bench in the churchyard looking down at the ground and wondering what to do, what to say to her husband.
 She knew he would be devastated, and it troubled her greatly that she would cause him such heartache.

 Eleanor looked up, startled almost by the sudden company.
 "Lost what?" she said to the woman.

 "Stuff, all the stuff: furniture, clothes, family treasures what's been handed down through the generations.
 Lost it all have ya?
 I know I have."

 "Yeah."
 Eleanor gave a sigh.
 "Lost it all for sure."

 "Thank God.
 No one at home."